If you are having trouble uploading files or folders, please try the following troubleshooting steps:

 Note:

-Box does not limit, throttle, cap, or shape upload bandwidth for individual files.
+Box does not limit, throttle, cap, or shape upload bandwidth.

 For more details, please read our Fair Use Policy.